satishpatil2k13/Horton_Works-Hadoop-Tutorials/Sandbox/T17_HDPSecurity.md

 ....
 ```

-Go to Policy Administrator tool and see its access (granted) being audited.
+Go to Policy Administrator tool, select the Audit tab from the top menu and then refresh using the refresh icon to see access (granted) being audited.

 ![](http://hortonassets.s3.amazonaws.com/tutorial/security/HDFSAccessAuditGrantedUseCase.png)